sadodk/sadodk/README.md

 Here are some ideas to get you started:

-- 🔭 Django Web application
+🔭 Django Web application
-- 🌱 Etherium, Dapps developement
+🌱 Etherium, Dapps developement
-- 💬 Ask me about ...
+💬 Anything Python related :)
-- 📫 How to reach me: saaddk@gmail.com
+📫 How to reach me: saaddk@gmail.com
 -->